OpenLMIS/documents/7-RequisitionDetailsAPI.md

 #### 1) *Invalid authentication*
 **Response**:
 {
-   "error": "Authentication Failed"
+   "error": "Could not authenticate Vendor"
 }
-**Description**: This error can be caused by an incorrect API username, an incorrect API password, or an invalid API signature.
-Make sure that all three of these values are correct.
+**Description**: This error can be caused by an incorrect API username or an incorrect API password.

 #### 2) *Any mandatory field missing*
 **Response**: